MTR2D2/2015--FALL--iOS/README.md

 You're about to take the first step of many on the road to becoming a full fledged software engineer!

+If you ever get cold, just stand in a corner for a bit.
+They're usually around 90 degrees.'

 ###### Ben

 * Twitter: [@akhenaten](http://www.twitter.com/akhenaten)